Skip to content

 Accessibility Issues fixed since last review

-Since the last review of this document, our website provider has made fixes to the following accessibility issues found in Live Well York :-
+Since the last review of this statement an update to this website on 4th September 2025.
+Our website provider has made fixes to the following accessibility issues found in Live Well York :-

 • Voice Recognition issues;